Ageing and Everyday Life

 List of Publications

-Total number of publications: 1
+Total number of publications: 8

 Czech society is ageing and this process is gendered.
 Yet, we know very little about the ageing of Czech men.
 Men are often not named as a gendered category.
-The study aims to challenge this approach by addressing the topic critically, providing an intersectional analysis situated in a context of a post-socialist country.
+The project aims to challenge this approach by addressing the topic critically, providing an intersectional analysis situated in a context of a post-socialist country.
 The design is based on mixed methods sequential research approach, combining qualitative fieldwork with supplementary quantitative secondary analyses.
 It addresses processes of ageing as a reflected gendered practice by a chosen analytical logic of intersecting power and care relationships.
 Answers to the research question “how do Czech men do gender, age and ageing in selected social contexts?” will provide an understanding of the dynamics of relations in later lives.
 Powerful as well as marginalising relations of men as they age will be scrutinised together with caring and being cared for.
 The study fills gaps beyond fieldwork from a specific context.
 It will conceptually enrich current international knowledge by adopting a critical perspective.

 List of Publications